AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 #### web3.utils.toChecksumAddress

-Will convert an upper or lowercase Alaya address to a checksum address.
+Will convert an upper or lowercase Hexadecimal address (ie. Ethereum address) to a checksum address.

 Method: